pytorch/tutorials/advanced_source/cpp_custom_ops.rst

 Note that the backward must be a composition of PyTorch-understood operators.
-If you wish to use another custom C++ or CUDA kernel in your backwards pass, it must be wrapped into a custom op.
+If you wish to use another custom C++ or CUDA kernel in your backwards pass, it must be wrapped into a custom operator.

-So if we had our own custom mymul kernel, we would need to wrap it into a custom operator and then call that from the backward:
+If we had our own custom ``mymul`` kernel, we would need to wrap it into a custom operator and then call that from the backward:

 .. code-block:: cpp

   // New! a mymul_cpu kernel
   at::Tensor mymul_cpu(const at::Tensor& a, const at::Tensor& b) {
     TORCH_CHECK(a.sizes() == b.sizes());